klaytn/klaytn-docs/docs/smart-contract/precompiled-contracts/precompiled-contracts-previous.md

 Klaytn provides several useful precompiled contracts.
 These contracts are implemented in the platform itself as a native implementation.
 The precompiled contracts from address 0x01 through 0x08 are the same as those in Ethereum.
 Klaytn additionally implements precompiled contracts from 0x09 through 0x0B to support new Klaytn features.

+{% hint style="success" %}
+NOTE: The table below is used before the protocol upgrade, or the "hard fork" introduced in klaytn v1.7.0.
+In case of Baobab network, protocol upgrade is applied from block number `75373312`.
+We will apply protocol upgrade for Cypress network later.
+If you want the latest document, please refer to [latest document](precompiled-contracts.md).
+{% endhint %}

 ## Address 0x01: ecrecover\(hash, v, r, s\) <a id="address-0x-01-ecrecover-hash-v-r-s"></a>

 The address 0x01 implements ecrecover.
 It returns the address from the given signature by calculating a recovery function of ECDSA.
 Its function prototype is as follows: